 ISTEXT Function – Google Sheets

-The ISTEXT function in Google Sheets returns TRUE if the input is a string and FALSE if not.
-A string is one of the data types available in Google Sheets.
-Other types include numbers, errors, and boolean values.
+The ISTEXT function in Google Sheets determines whether a given input is a string.
+It returns TRUE if the value is text and FALSE if not.
+In Google Sheets, strings are one of the available data types, along with numbers, errors, and boolean values.

-This function is beneficial when working with large datasets that contain different types of data, and you need to sort the text from the numbers, dates, or other values.
+This function is especially useful when working with large datasets that contain a mix of different data types, and you need to sort the text from the numbers, dates, or other values.

-⚠ The ISTEXT function is case-insensitive, so it will return TRUE even if the text in the cell is in uppercase or lowercase letters.
+⚠️ It is important to note that the ISTEXT function is case-insensitive, meaning it will return TRUE even if the text in the cell is written in uppercase or lowercase letters.

 Syntax